caraya/gulp-starter-2021/src/md-content/learn-wordpress/flexbox-in-css-and-wordpress.md

 ## Description

-Row and Column blocks allow you to l
+TO fully understand how Row and Column blocks work in the full site editor, you need some basic understanding of how CSS Flexbox works.
+In this lesson we'll cover the basics of Flexbox and how it applies to the row and column blocks.

 ## Objectives

 After completing this lesson, participants will be able to:

-* Objective 1
+* Explain the basic concepts of flexbox
-* Objective 2
+* Create column and row layouts using CSS Flexbox

 It’s required that you include a bulleted list of objective(s) for each lesson plan.
 Objectives should be worded as actions that the participant can do once they’ve finished.
 See Bloom's Taxonomy of Action Verbs (PDF) as a reference.
 Avoid using words like "know," "understand," "be introduced to," etc. There should be one assement item for each objective (see below).